itchio/butler/docs/steam-sync.md

 all devices from your Steam account.
 When that happens the sync fails and asks you to log in again.
 Run `butler steam-login --no-save` once more and update the secret.

+## Troubleshooting

+Since this feature is new, you may run into problems not listed here.
+Run with `-v` for verbose output when reporting one, and include the `--dry-run` plan.

+### "getting decryption key for depot"

+Steam hands out depot decryption keys freely for released apps, but for some unreleased apps it only does so when the logged-in account owns the game.
+Owning it through the partner site isn't always enough.
+Grant the Steam account you logged in with a license for the app, through a Steamworks key or by adding it to the app's package, and run the sync again.

+### A channel is skipped but the build on itch.io is wrong

+butler skips a channel when its newest build, including one still processing, carries the current Steam build id as its version.
+If a push was interrupted or a build failed processing on itch.io, that build still matches and the sync does nothing.
+Run with `--force` to push it again.

+### Running out of disk space

+Without `--cache-dir`, downloads are staged in a `steam-sync` directory next to butler's credentials file, not in the system temp directory, and removed when the sync finishes.
+A large game needs that much free space on that drive.
+Pass `--cache-dir` to stage somewhere with room, which also makes the next sync faster.

+If a sync was killed, its staging directory may be left behind. butler removes leftovers older than a day on its next run.
+To clean up by hand, delete the `tmp-*` directories under:

+  * Linux: `~/.config/itch/steam-sync/`
+  * Mac: `~/Library/Application Support/itch/steam-sync/`
+  * Windows: `%USERPROFILE%\.config\itch\steam-sync\`

+If you pass `-i` to point butler at a different credentials file, the `steam-sync` directory sits next to that file instead.

+### "app ... has no branch"

+The error lists the branches Steam reports for the app.
+Branch names are matched exactly as Steam spells them.

+### "not in the list of apps your Steam publisher key controls"

+The publisher key belongs to a partner group that doesn't own this app.
+Check `butler steam-apps` for the list it does control, and store a key from the right group with `butler steam-key`.

 ## Command reference